 Nothing is more powerful than demonstrating that we can decarbonise our business and remain profitable.
 And we believe climate action is an opportunity that every business must seize.

-Our net zero goal covers Scope 1, 2 and mandatory downstream Scope 3 emissions such as aerosol propellants and the biodegradation of chemicals in the disposal phase.
-It does not include emissions from consumer use of our products e.g. emissions associated with hot water used with our products.
-Our goal to halve the greenhouse gas impact of our products across the lifecycle by 2030 covers consumer use.
+Our net zero value chain target covers upstream Scope 3 emissions, Scope 1 and 2 emissions, and mandatory downstream Scope 3 emissions (including direct emissions from aerosol propellants and the biodegradation of chemicals in the disposal phase).
+It excludes indirect consumer use-phase emissions, such as emissions associated with hot water used with our products.
+This approach is consistent with the Science Based Targets initiative’s approach to net zero targets.